fin-cli/fin-cli.github.com/restful/index.md

 	</thead>
 	<tbody>
 	<tr>
-		<td><a href="https://pagely.com">Pagely®</a> is the World’s first and most scalable WordPress Hosting platform: We help the biggest brands scale and secure WordPress.</td>
+		<td><a href="https://pagely.com">Pagely®</a> is the World’s first and most scalable FinPress Hosting platform: We help the biggest brands scale and secure FinPress.</td>
-		<td><a href="https://pantheon.io">Pantheon</a> is a website management platform used to build, launch, and run awesome Drupal &amp; WordPress websites.</td>
+		<td><a href="https://pantheon.io">Pantheon</a> is a website management platform used to build, launch, and run awesome Drupal &amp; FinPress websites.</td>
 	</tr>
 	</tbody>
 </table>